 Each year PPrize.com issues a list of books on their prediction page.
 It does change over time as book awards are announced and the rankings are updated.
 However, I try to read most of the ones listed to see if I can read the winner before it is announced.

 A note on the covers.
-All of these were checked out from the library.
-I scanned the cover and then blanked the bar code labels.
+All of these were checked out from the library and I scanned the covers.

 Here are some of my thoughts.

-Beautiful Days by Joyce Carol Oates is another collection of short stories.
-Some of the stories were previous published and one of them was a Pushcart Prize winner in 2017.
+There were several books that were collections of short stores.
+One example is The (Other) You by Joyce Carol Oates.
+Most of the stories were previous published.
 However, the stories were not well connected and again do not meet my criteria for an American Novel.

 It will be interesting to find out who the winner is and which books are named as finalists.

-My hope is that unlike recent years, that the jury will provide three strong choices to the committee.
+My hope is that they continue the trend of the past few years where the jury provides three strong choices to the committee.
 Let the committee make the choice between three worthy recipients of the prize.